vedph/co_catutil/Readme.md

   ]
 ```

 Thus, executing this Proteus pipeline produces a set of Excel dumps from a MySql database.
 These dumps are an extremely useful tool for defining patterns, and thus building a parser capable of deducing the semantic role of each portion of text, whatever its original form and content.

 Once the pipeline has been completed and tested, we can just replace the dump parser with the parsers required for our regions to effectively import structured apparatus data into a Cadmus database.

 This defines a way of transforming data which can easily be approached by non specialists, in a heuristic, progressively refined processing flow.
 Proteus provides a lot of prebuilt modules for the pipeline, but being a modular framework it allows you to add your own modules wherever required, thus covering any complex input text.
+In most cases anyway you just end up defining the pipeline in a JSON file, and configuring its modules as needed.

 ## Tool Commands